-What makes professor Nassim Taleb’s black swan theory so popular and so powerful is that the theory itself is almost like a black swan: rare, impactful and unexpected.
-Highly debatable within the economics community notwithstanding, the concept of "black swan" enters mainstream media, as well as daily conversations, with a big bang.
-With three defining characteristics, this type of earthshaking events (or, as Taleb called it, “the highly improbable consequential events") not only bury the conventional wisdom that people are so used to and so confident about, but also debunk the logic behind it.
+What makes Professor Nassim Taleb’s Black Swan theory so popular and so powerful is that the theory itself is almost like a Black Swan: rare, impactful and unexpected.
+Highly debatable within the economics community notwithstanding, the concept of “Black Swan” enters the mainstream media as well as people’s daily conversations with a big bang.
+With three defining characteristics, this type of earthshaking events (or as Taleb called it, “the highly improbable consequential event”) not only bury the conventional wisdom that people are so used to and so confident about, but also debunk the logic behind it.

-Although this diagnosis seems more like an afterthought than a forward warning, given what has transpired over the past two years, the decision-makers in China, from both the political arena and the business circle, still couldn’t fully understand or appreciate the seriousness of his observations.
-Granted, most Chinese people have never lived in a world where China has a bull’s-eye on its back, posted by the “Beautiful Country” (mei guo) across the Pacific.
+When China’s “old friend”, former U.S. Secretary of State Henry Kissinger paid a private visit to Beijing in November 2018, he sounded the alarm bell to his hosts, “China-U.S. relations will never return to what they were.
+(Things) must be reoriented.”
+Although this diagnosis seems more like an afterthought than a forward warning, given what has transpired over the past two years, the decision-makers in China, from both political arena and business circle, still couldn’t fully understand or appreciate the seriousness of his observations.
+Granted, the majority of Chinese people have never lived in a world where China has a bull’s-eye target on its back, posted by the “Beautiful Country” (mei guo) across the Pacific.
 Before 1979, China was too weak to be taken seriously; after 1979, China has been too great a money-making partner to be viewed as an enemy.

-Even after ZTE and Huawei’s near-death sanctions last year, most business executives in China still can’t, or won’t, awaken to the new reality that the “40-year marriage” (1979-2019) between the two political rivals, cultural counterparts and business partners may come to a sudden end.
-In fact, the lack of awareness or the inertial way of thinking is the necessary condition for the black swan to get hatched.
-There is a famous Confucius saying that once people turn 40, they should have no confusion (四十而不惑) .
-Sadly, the relationship between China and the United States came to a vital crossroads at the age of 40, and it now seems that most Chinese and Americans are totally confused.
+Even after ZTE and Huawei’s near-death sanctions last year, most business executives in China still can’t, or won’t, awaken to the new reality that the “40-year marriage” (1979-2019) between the two political rivals, cultural counterparts, and business partners may come to a sudden end.
+In fact, the lack of awareness or the inertial way of thinking is the necessary condition for the Black Swan to get hatched in the first place.
+There is a famous Confucius saying that once people turn forty, they should have no confusion (四十而不惑) .
+Sadly, the relationship between China and U.S. came to a vital crossroad at the age of 40, and it now seems that most Chinese and Americans are totally confused.

-Lately, these dark birds frequently fly out of the U.S. Commerce Department’s entity list, the Department of Homeland Security’s intelligence briefings, the SEC’s non-compliance warnings, the Treasury Department’s currency manipulation monitors and, most often, out of U.S. President Trump’s early morning tweets.
-Although it is a bit superficial to compare the current U.S.-China decoupling to a messy divorce, the ongoing process does bear some shocking resemblances: the escalation of hostilities from the periphery issues to the core values, the inevitable separation and division of shared assets, duties and even children, and if the disputes cannot be solved peacefully, a fight breaks out in front of the whole world.
+Recently, the flock of these dark birds frequently fly out of the U.S. Commerce Department’s entity list, out of the Department of Homeland Security’s intelligence briefings, out of the SEC’s non-compliance warnings, out of the Treasury Department’s currency manipulation monitors, and most often, out of President Trump’s early morning tweets.
+Although it is a bit superficial to compare the current U.S.-China decoupling to a messy divorce, the ongoing process does bear some shocking resemblances: the escalation of hostilities from the periphery issues to the core values, the inevitable separation and division of the shared assets, duties, and even children, and if the disputes cannot be solved peacefully, a fight breaks out in front of the whole world.

 Back to the Sino-U.S. relations, everybody knows that it is in a turbulent, unstable stage.
 In an abnormal time, we need an abnormal way of observing and thinking.
-What has worked in the past, may not work in the future.
-The conventional wisdom, largely based on inductive reasoning, is “the mother of all problems in life,” according to professor Taleb, because “mistaking a naïve observation of the past as something definitive or representative of the future is the one and only cause of our inability to understand the Black Swan.”
-With this in mind, this column will try to watch out those black swan events for you.
+What has been working in the past may (will) not work any more in the future.
+The conventional wisdom, which largely based on inductive reasoning, is “the mother of all problems in life,” according to Professor Taleb, because “mistaking a naïve observation of the past as something definitive or representative of the future is the one and only cause of our inability to understand the Black Swan.”
+With this in mind, this column will try to watch out those Black Swan events for you.